Resume for Carpenter

 6. Certifications and Training

-If you have attended specific training courses or have obtained any certifications that directly relate to carpentry, include them within this category.
-This will prove your commitment towards professional development and ongoing education in the field.
+If you’ve attended any specific training programs or have obtained any certifications that directly relate to carpentry.
+List the details in this section.
+This will demonstrate your commitment toward professional development and ongoing education in the field.

 Example: